FIUPanther-JMolto98/FIUPanther-JMolto98/README.md

 <h2 align="left">ABOUT ME 👨‍💻</h2>

-<p align="left"><tab>Passionate Computer Science professional with a Master of Science in Computer Science degree with a Minor in Mathematical Sciences from Florida International University (FIU)</tab>
+<p align="left">🎓<tab>Passionate Computer Science professional with a Master of Science in Computer Science degree with a Minor in Mathematical Sciences from Florida International University (FIU)</tab>

 👨🏻‍💻  I specialize in Full-Stack Web Development with a focus on Artificial Intelligence (AI) and Machine Learning (ML) implementation to create innovative solutions to real-world problems using state-of-the-art technology